-Other Expenses (Object 700)
+Other (Object 700)

-Capital Outlay (Object 600, except Buildings and Fixed Equipment (630), Land (660), Land Improvements Other Than Buildings (670), and Remodeling and Renovation (680))
+Capital Outlay (Object 600, except Buildings and Fixed Equipment (630), Land (660), Improvements Other Than Buildings (670), and Remodeling and Renovations (680))

-Direct costs of programs are those costs identified with Function 5000 (Instruction), except costs under Functions 5500 (Pre-kindergarten) and 5900 (Other Instruction).
+Direct costs of programs are those costs identified with Function 5000 (Instruction), except costs under Functions 5500 (Prekindergarten) and 5900 (Other Instruction) and charter school distributions.

 Direct salaries and benefits are the largest cost elements to be considered in program costing.
-In those instances in which a teacher serves more than one program, it is necessary to divide the total salary accurately between programs.
+In those instances in which a teacher serves more than one program, it is necessary to divide the total salary accurately among programs.
 This requires examining the teacher's schedule relative to the time devoted to teaching each program.
 The time structure of a teacher's schedule may vary from the traditional five or six periods of a secondary school to the daylong schedule of an elementary school teacher.
-The computer software provided by the Department of Education for program cost reporting examines a teacher's schedule from student data base records and equates reported class periods with time modules.
+The computer software provided by the DOE for program cost reporting examines a teacher's schedule from student database records and equates reported class periods with time modules.
 Whether determined manually or through the computer programming, the following procedure is followed: